ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Managing OSCORE Groups ## {#managing-groups}

-The same resource model defined in {{Section 2.1 of I-D.ietf-ace-oscore-gm-admin}} as based on a group-collection resource and multiple group-configuration resources is used in this document.
+This document uses the same resource model defined in {{Section 2.1 of I-D.ietf-ace-oscore-gm-admin}}, which is based on a group-collection resource and multiple group-configuration resources.

 When accessing such resources, the Administrator relies on the same interface defined in {{Section 6 of I-D.ietf-ace-oscore-gm-admin}}, for which differences that apply when using CoRAL are compiled in {{interactions}} of this document.